Billy Jack Haynes: Late career (1988–1996)

 Haynes returned to Oregon in 1988 and wrestled in independents, including his own short-lived Oregon Wrestling Federation.
 In the summer of 1989, he returned to Portland and immediately feuded with The Grappler.
 By the end of the year, he formed an alliance with former rival Rip Oliver and his son Larry.
 On April 14, 1990, he turned on the Olivers during a match with The Grappler, The Equalizer, and Brian Adams, turning heel.
 As a heel, he feuded with the Olivers, Scott Norton, and Scotty the Body.

-In October 1990, he did several shows for Herb Abrams' Universal Wrestling Federation, where they built another strongman feud between Haynes and Ken Patera.
-In May 1991, Haynes returned to a major promotion when he appeared under a mask in World Championship Wrestling as Black Blood in Kevin Sullivan's stable.
+In October 1990, Haynes did several shows for Herb Abrams' Universal Wrestling Federation, where they built another strongman feud between Haynes and Ken Patera.

+In May 1991, Haynes returned to a major promotion when he appeared under a mask in World Championship Wrestling as "Black Blood" in Kevin Sullivan's stable.
 Soon after The Great American Bash, he was fired due to a pay dispute.

-He had suffered a severe knee injury shortly before his release, but instead of taking time off to recuperate he instead returned to Portland, where he feuded with Steve Doll and Demolition Crush.
+Haynes had suffered a severe knee injury shortly before his release, but instead of taking time off to recuperate he instead returned to Portland, where he feuded with Steve Doll and Demolition Crush.
 After PNW closed in 1992, Haynes took time off to recover from the knee injury he suffered in WCW, which took 18 months.
 His first matches back were in June 1994, where he wrestled shows that were co-promoted by PNW's successor Championship Wrestling USA and Mexico's Asistencia Asesoría y Administración in Vancouver, Washington.
 He showed up next in the United States Wrestling Association in 1995 and retired in early 1996.